Skip to main content

 Lipid Profile Reductions in total cholesterol, LDL, and triglycerides are frequently reported in hypogonadal men.
 Favorable changes in lipid profiles, largely driven by the reduction in adiposity.

 Ultimately, the long-term metabolic benefits are derived from a fundamental shift in the body’s systemic signaling environment.
 By correcting upstream hormonal deficits, these therapies address the root drivers of metabolic disease.
 They do not simply mask symptoms; they restore the physiological processes that govern efficient fuel utilization, healthy body composition, and reduced inflammation.
-This systems-level intervention is the foundation of a proactive and durable strategy for and longevity.
+This systems-level intervention is the foundation of a proactive and durable strategy for metabolic health and longevity.

 1. Restoration of HPG Axis Sensitivity ∞ TRT breaks the feedback loop where low testosterone and high insulin levels perpetuate each other, restoring a more functional endocrine state.